Child support by country: Sweden

 In Sweden, a parent not living with their child should pay "underhållsbidrag", since parents are obliged to support for their children.
 The amount should be agreed on by the parents, with consideration taken for the economic need of the child and the economic situation of both parents.
 This may be in the form of a contract or simply an agreement.
 With joint custody where the child lives with each parents roughly half of the time no child support needs to be paid.
 The amount agreed on is adjusted for inflation each year (though it has been raised by 0% some years).

 If the parent supposed to pay child support doesn't pay (or doesn't pay in time), the child may receive "underhållsstöd" from Försäkringskassan.
 This includes if the parent pays less than 1273 SEK per month and doesn't provide equivalent support some other way.
 The parent not living with the child should repay the amount paid as far as his/her income allows this, and may have to pay interest on the debt to Försäkringskassan.

 The support belongs to the child, but is paid to the parent.
 It is paid until the child turns 18.
 For a child that is still in high school or equivalent, the support may be extended until the child turns 21, and after 18 it is given to the child directly.

 For international cases, see Försäkringskassan's website and "Convention on the Recovery Abroad of Maintenance" in Swedish law, and relevant EU treaty (in Swedish).

 United Kingdom

-In the UK, the Child Maintenance Service, part of the Department for Work and Pensions calculates the requisite contribution.
+In the UK, the requisite contribution is calculated by the Child Maintenance Service, which is part of the Department for Work and Pensions.